-As Queen and David Bowie told us so long ago, pressure pushes down on you and me, and no man would ask for such a situation.
+As Queen and David Bowie told us so long ago, pressure pushes down on you and me.
 Being under pressure is a cause of frustration and a loss of productivity in any professional situation.
 The artist who has to create the perfect work on a tight deadline, the middle manager who has to improve sales numbers by the end of the quarter, or the quarterback who has large, athletic men chasing him with the intent of causing him bodily harm.
 Since this is not a self-help website, and I only minored in psychology in college, we’ll ignore the ramifications of the first two scenarios, and focus on the third.
 How much does pressure affect an NFL quarterback, and how can the Buccaneers learn from knowing more about how pressure impacts their signal caller?

 I think every Buccaneer fan can agree that the 2010 version of Josh Freeman was one of the best quarterbacks in team history, and a return to that form would do wonders for the Buccaneer offense.
 Looking back at that season, we can see what Josh did well, and how things have changed since.
 According to Pro Football Focus, Freeman had a QB Rating of 80 on plays where he faced pressure from the defense, and a rating of 105 on plays he did not face pressure.
 His completion percentage on those plays raised from 50.9 to 67.1, respectively.
 The blocking schemes and defenses dictated that Freeman saw 100 more pressure-free plays than plays where he was under duress, so Freeman was able to take his time and make better decisions.
 His numbers against pressure were still respectable, and he showed an ability to manage stressful situations.
 In 2011, Freeman took a step back in all aspects of his game, but the difference in his statistics while under the strain of a pass rush as compared to being well-protected stayed virtually the same.
 Freeman threw more interceptions when given time in the pocket, but completed 67 percent of his passes, and saw much more production when allowed the opportunity to go through his progressions.